Scholarship of Teaching and Learning (SOTL) Retreat

-- Do you have a SoTL manuscript for publication that needs revision?
+Do you have a SoTL manuscript for publication that needs revision?

 If you've answered yes to any of these questions, the SoTL retreat may be for you.
 Dr. Hillary Steiner, CETL Interim Associate Director for SoTL, and Dr. Michele DiPietro, CETL Executive Director, will support 6 to 8 faculty members in getting started or moving forward with their SoTL research.

 Free from committee meetings, email, other campus distractions, and under the guidance of the retreat facilitators, your productivity will be greatly enhanced.
-The retreat will occur on TUE MAY 16, 2017 WED MAY 17, 2017 and THU MAY 18, 2017 each day from 8am until 5pm (lunches and continental breakfasts provided).
+The retreat will occur over a three day period in May from 8:00 AM - 5:00 PM (lunch and continental breakfast provided).
+Stay tuned for 2019 dates and location.

 The agenda for the retreat will depend on the participants and the status of their projects.
 The retreat will include: